GibJaf/Wifi_Password_Stealer/README.md

 	<h5> Across Internet </h5>
         <ol>
                 <li>Generate agent.py file as mail_password.py -e <email_address> and -p <email_password> </li>
-		<li>Social engineer the victim to execute the file agent.py by hiding within a JPG,PDF or whatever trojan you prefer <li>
+		<li>Social engineer the victim to execute the file agent.py by hiding within a JPG,PDF or whatever trojan you prefer </li>
 		<li>That's it .
 The SSID and passwords will be emailed to you :) </li>
 	</ol>
 	<br>